This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 There are no artworks currently housed at the Palace of Fine Arts, the property itself being the museum.
 The Palace of Fine Arts now provides unique space for Weddings, Galas, Trade Shows, and other special events

 The Exploratorium started its life at the Palace of Fine Arts in 1970.
 But in 2013, the museum relocated to a facility more in keeping with its Mission on the Embacadero.
 This museum is not at all a typical museum.
 The Exploratorium is a place to engage your mind and learn the science of the natural world.

-All of the exhibits at the Exploratorium are hands-on and, in general, geared for youngsters.
-But if you have a curious mind and young heart, even if you don’t have kids, you will have a blast on your visit.
+All of the exhibits at the Exploratorium are hands-on and, in general, geared toward youngsters.
+But if you have a curious mind and a young heart, even if you don’t have kids, you will have a blast on your visit.

 You will feel like you’ve stepped back in time when you enter the Musee Mecanique.
 Your entry into the museum is free, but there is a catch.
 The exhibits at the Musee Mecanique are all early 20th-century penny-arcade games.
 If you want to see the games in action, you have to ante up the coin.

 Many of us who grew up visiting the Musee Mecanique at the Cliff House were disappointed when it was announced that the renovations there did not have space for the museum.
 However, in its new home on Pier 41, all the games are enjoyed by more than 100,00 visitors each year.
 You can still hear Laffing Sal laugh and have your fortune told.